therainmustfall/cloudblog/content/posts/using-cron-to-schedule-a-linux-machine.md

 ### Syntax

-The stars **\*** (asterisks) and commands on the header is the format of each cron task that you will create.
+The stars **\*** (asterisks) and commands on the header row is the format of each cron task that you will create.
 It consists mainly of six parts, with the first five parts determine the job timing (reference [here](https://pimylifeup.com/cron-jobs-and-crontab/)).

 | * | * | * | * | * |  Command |
 |----|----|----|----|----|----|